AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/jira-software-modules.md

 #### Search for records {#search-for-records}

-This search module looks for records in an object in Jira Software that match the search query you specify.
+This search module looks for records in an object in [!DNL Jira] Software that match the search query you specify.

 You can map this information in subsequent modules in the scenario.